gooddata/GoodData-CL/cli-distro/examples/quotes/README.md

 ![Quotes Logical Model Diagram](http://github.com/gooddata/GoodData-DI/raw/master/cli-distro/examples/quotes/quotes_ldm.png "Quotes Logical Model Diagram")

-The light green boxes depict attributes and the `Id` connection points, the ovals represent facts, labels and most of the attributes of the `Date (Quotes)` dimension such as `Month (Quotes)`, `Year (Quotes)` etc are hidden for the sake of simplicity.
+The light green boxes depict attributes and the `Id` connection points, the ovals represent facts, labels and most of the attributes of the `Date (Quotes)` dimension hidden for the sake of simplicity.
+The attributes belonging to the date dimension are shown using double border line.

 Run `gdi.sh` with the `quotes.txt` script as follows: